linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 Deferring the tax payment is like receiving an interest-free loan from the government for the amount of the tax.

 Hedging by Corporate Insiders.
 Corporate insiders can enter into collars and variable prepaid forward contracts as a way to hedge their shareholdings.
 In one widely reported example, Paul Allen, a cofounder of Microsoft, entered into collars on 76 million Microsoft shares during October and November of 2000 (McMurray, 2001).
 Once a stock position has been collared or hedged, and the risk of the stock position reduced, the hedged stock can serve as collateral for a loan.
-For example, suppose an executive enters into a zero-cost collar with a put strike of  $90.
-The executive is guaranteed to receive at least$ 90 at maturity, so a bank can lend the present value of 90 using the stock plus put as collateral.
+For example, suppose an executive enters into a zero-cost collar with a put strike of  \$90.
+The executive is guaranteed to receive at least\$ 90 at maturity, so a bank can lend the present value of 90 using the stock plus put as collateral.

 Bettis et al. (2010) examined SEC filings between 1996 and 2006 and found over 2000 instances of insiders entering into hedging contracts, including zero-cost collars, exchange funds, and VPFs. $^{12}$  In the early part of this period, insiders predominantly used zero-cost collars and exchange funds, which are trusts funded by the contributions of insider shareholdings from different companies. $^{13}$  Later in the period, after 2001, insiders most commonly sold VPFs, which combine hedging and lending. $^{14}$